-CAIC is leading the development of a data space to help remove the barriers to data discovery and access and so help to unlock the potential of machine learning and artificial intelligence to address critical climate challenges within key sectors of the global economy - energy, transportation, agriculture and industry.
+The Centre for AI & Climate is working with the Global Partnership on AI, through CEIMIA, to explore these challenges further and develop a data space to help address them and so help to unlock the potential of artificial intelligence to address critical climate challenges within key sectors of the global economy - energy, transportation, agriculture and industry.

+We're working with a range of climate and AI experts to iterate the design of the data space over the coming months.
 Are you a data scientist or engineer who struggles to find or access data related to the transition to net zero?
 If so we would love to hear from you.
 Get in touch with firstname.lastname@example.org